ajhenley/gitbook/arrays.md

 * Find the range of the elements of an array

 ###Initializing the elements of an array
-* Loading constant values into an array
+* Load constant values into an array
-* Lading initial values into an array from an input file
+* Laad initial values into an array from an input file
-* Arrays of variable size
-* Paired arrays